ingcloud-fr/course-stacksimplify-aws-eks-kubernetes-masterclass/01-EKS-Create-Cluster-using-eksctl/01-01-Install-CLIs/README.md

 ## Step-02: Install kubectl CLI
 - **IMPORTANT NOTE:** Kubectl binaries for EKS please prefer to use from Amazon (**Amazon EKS-vended kubectl binary**)
 - This will help us to get the exact Kubectl client version based on our EKS Cluster version.
 You can use the below documentation link to download the binary.
+- You must use a kubectl version that is within one minor version difference of your Amazon EKS cluster control plane.
+For example, a 1.30 kubectl client works with Kubernetes 1.29, 1.30, and 1.31 clusters.
 - Reference: https://docs.aws.amazon.com/eks/latest/userguide/install-kubectl.html

 ### Step-02-01: MAC - Install and configure kubectl
 - Kubectl version we are using here is 1.16.8 (It may vary based on Cluster version you are planning use in AWS EKS)